-UbiGro is a new product that is changing the way cultivators think about sunlight and sustainable growth.
+UbiGro is a new greenhouse film product that is changing the way cultivators think about sunlight and sustainable growth and controlled environment agriculture.
 With every new product comes many questions.

 Below you will find some of the most frequently asked questions about UbiGro, how it works, how long, etc. If your question isn’t answered below, you can ask our experts!